 How To Accept Credit Card Payments As a Small Business

-Why Should I Accept Credit Cards?
+Why You Should Accept Credit Cards

 There are plenty of reasons, but the most important one is convenience - both for you and your customers.

 If we look at it from a sales point of view, research shows that people tend to spend 83% more on average when shopping with a credit card, as cards accommodate impulse shopping better - seeing the amount of cash in your physical wallet limits your spending, while with a credit card, it’s all just numbers.
-After all, carrying cash instead of using digital payment methods is the no. 1 advice people get for cutting down on excessive shopping.

-Any business that isn’t accepting credit cards is not only limiting how much customers can buy, it’s also just plain losing customers.
 Yes, some of them will go find an ATM and come back to the shop, and you probably have a couple of regulars that don’t mind either way, but that doesn’t work for everyone.
 Does everyone who goes to the ATM actually come back?
 Not accepting credit cards is a lot of money left on the table, and leaves plenty of room for improvement.

 Convinced yet?
 Let’s see how you can help yourself.

-How Can I Accept Credit Cards?
+How To Accept Credit Cards

-Setting up digital payment methods might seem like a hassle, but it’s a lot less complicated than most people think.
-It just takes a little bit of research, as there are several options out there, and you have to cherry-pick between credit card processing companies.
 The most intimidating aspect is the math - you need to have a detailed account of your earnings and expenses to figure out which fees and rates your current balance can handle.

 Choosing a credit card processor depends mostly on where your business is at the moment and what your needs are: Businesses anticipating plenty of credit card traffic immediately and those expecting to build up a digital payment base over time need different providers.